dameliac/COMP2140-138-Laundry-Software/README.md

     php -S localhost:8000
     ```

-### Configuration
-- Open `config.php` and update any necessary configuration settings such as database credentials.

 #### Using MySQL Client (e.g. phpMyAdmin)
 1. Open your phpMyAdmin client.
 2. Navigate to the import tab at the top of the GUI.